processing/art-plus-code/_curriculum/02-01-Intro.md

 ---
 # This is the frontmatter

-title: "Collaging with Instructions" # Title and Heading 1
+title: "Mask Generator" # Title and Heading 1
 permalink: /collaginginstructions-intro/ # Give your page a permalink
 published: true